TimNN/chaud/README.md

 ## Platform Support

-Chaud is tested on `aarch64-apple-darwin` and `x86_64-unknown-linux-gnu` via CI.
+Chaud's hot-reloading implementation is tested on `aarch64-apple-darwin` and `x86_64-unknown-linux-gnu` via CI.
 Other Unix platforms are expected to work as well, unless their linkers differ significantly from the Linux linker, in which case Chaud may require platform-specific support.

-Windows is not supported, because as far as I could tell it is not (easily) possible to create DLLs with undefined symbols.
+Hot-reloading is not supported on Windows, because as far as I could tell it is not (easily) possible to create DLLs with undefined symbols.

+If hot-reloading is not enabled (i.e., the `unsafe-hot-reload` feature is not enabled), then Chaud should compile on all platforms.
+For Windows, this is tested via CI.

 Chaud is tested on `stable`, `beta` and `nightly`.
-However, it requires some unstable `rustc` flags to operate properly), and generally depends on `rustc` implementation details that could change at any time.
+However, it requires some unstable `rustc` flags to operate properly, and generally depends on `rustc` implementation details that could change at any time.

+For now Chaud targets the latest stable Rust version.
+In the future older Rust versions will likely be supported as well, probably with a policy along the lines of "if hot-reloading is enabled, the current or previous stable release is required; otherwise a stable release from the past 18 months is required".

 ## Setup

-Add `chaud` as a dependency to your application and call `chaud::init()` during your startup process (after you have configured [logging](#logging)).
+Add `chaud` as a dependency to your application and call `chaud::init!()` during your startup process (after you have configured [logging](#logging)).

+The `init!()` **macro** can only be used in the package that contains your `fn main`.
+The `init()` function can be used from any package, but requires more manual setup.

-`chaud` must be a dependency of the crate that contains your `fn main`, so that its features can be enabled with the `--features chaud/<feature name>` flag.
+`chaud` must be a dependency of the package that contains your `fn main`, so that its features can be enabled with the `--features chaud/<feature name>` flag.

 The easiest way to actually enabled hot-reloading is via `cargo install chaud-cli`.
 This enabled the `cargo chaud` and `chaud-rustc`